-Table S5.
+CVD: cardiovascular disease.

+a We identified all cardiovascular diagnoses during follow-up and considered CVD comorbidity as a time-varying variable by grouping the person-time according to each diagnosis.

+1g.
 Crude incidence rates (IRs) and hazard ratios (HRs) with 95% confidence intervals (CIs) for psychiatric disorders among CVD patients compared with their full siblings or matched population controls, excluding CVD patients medicated with psychotropic drugs, by time of follow-up (<1 or >=1 year from CVD diagnosis)a